DrSkunk/weather-or-not/README.md

 This application is built with [Vite](https://vitejs.dev/), [Vue3](https://v3.vuejs.org/) and [TailwindCSS](https://tailwindcss.com/).

-Icons used are a combination of [Heroicons](https://heroicons.com/), [Meteocons](https://basmilius.github.io/weather-icons/) and self-made icons.
+Icons and logo used are a combination of [Heroicons](https://heroicons.com/), [Meteocons](https://basmilius.github.io/weather-icons/) and self-made icons.

 The following development commands are available: